-All details about Horizon Forbidden West Burning Shores
+Everything we know about Horizon Forbidden West Burning Shores: Aloy's new DLC

-(Pocket-lint) - After the incredible journey she undertook in Horizon Forbidden West, Aloy is far from done - she'll be back in a major upcoming DLC for the game, Burning Shores.
+After the incredible journey she undertook in Horizon Forbidden West, Aloy is far from done - she'll be back in a major upcoming DLC for the game, Burning Shores.

 The wraps are now off this Los Angeles-set expansion, and we've got all the key details for you right here, so read on to find out more.